 KAYAKING ON RIVER CIJEVNA

 This river is not a special challenge for rapid lovers, but there is something that is only this river’s specialty.
-After the way out of the canyon, running through Ćemovsko polje (Ćemovsko Field) Cijevna river makes a riverbed that reminds of a little canyon and is meandering for kilometers with the width that is hardly bigger than the river itself, and its depth doesn’t pass over a few meters.
+After the way out of the canyon, running through Ćemovsko polje (Ćemovsko Field) Cijevna River makes a riverbed that reminds of a little canyon and meandering for kilometers with a width that is hardly bigger than the river itself, and its depth doesn’t pass over a few meters.

 Montenegro Hostel Team